ProfessorNavigator/mylibrary/README.md

 Tests were added in version 4.2 ([ctest](https://cmake.org/cmake/help/latest/manual/ctest.1.html) needs to be installed).
 It is recommended to run tests (`cmake --build _build --target test`) after configure stage, just before program building.
 Special attention should be paid to OpenMPTest.
 If this test fails, you should NOT build program with OpenMP support.

+Some classes and methods of MLBookProc library have been deprecated in version 4.3.
+Building of deprecated classes is switched off by default.
+If you still need these classes, set cmake option BUILD_DEPRECATED_CLASSES to `ON`.
+Deprecated classes and methods will be removed in future releases - it is recommended to switch your plugins and programs to new methods (see MLBookProc documentation).

-Experimental installer is available now (see releases).
+Experimental installer is available (see releases).

 See `Notes` also.